cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 The full model therefore defines the probability of any given observations over all the channels, given all the processes and model parameters.

 [Combining full models](../../part2/settinguptheanalysis/#combination-of-multiple-datacards) is possible by combining their channels, assuming that the channels are mutually independent.

+/// details | ***A simple example***

+Consider performing an analysis searching for a Higgs boson by looking for events where the Higgs decays into two photons.

+The event count data may be binned histograms of the number of events with two photons with different bins of invariant mass of the photons.
+The expected counts would include signal contributions from processes where a Higgs boson is produced, as well as background contributions from processes where two photons are produced through other mechanisms, like radiation off a quark.
+The expected counts may also depend on parameters such as the energy resolution of the measured photons and the total luminosity of collisions being considered in the dataset, these can be parameterized in the model as auxiliary information.

+The analysis itself might be split into multiple channels, targetting different Higgs production modes with different event selection criteria.
+And furthermore, the analysis may eventually be combined with other analyses, such as a measurement targetting Higgs production where it subsequently decays into four leptons, rather than two photons.

+Combine provides the functionality for building the statistical models and combining all the channels or analyses togeher into one common analysis.

+///

 ### Sets of Observation Models